In his 1962 Nobel Prize winning speech John Steinbeck said:

 Furthermore, the writer is delegated to declare and to celebrate man’s proven capacity for greatness of heart and spirit – for gallantry in defeat – for courage, compassion and love.”

-As an exercise during lockdown I have decided to start putting down my own observations and personal stories.
-Some will have an economics bent to them, but mainly as a tool for framing the observation rather than anything technical.
+As an exercise I have decided to start putting down my own observations and personal stories.

 Feel free to get into contact at email@example.com